shirsbrunner/shirsbrunner.github.io/src/articles/20260418_sustainable_Markers/article.md

 ### Kaweco Sketch up pencil 5.6mm
 This pencil is really heavy and uses a 5.6mm lead.
 Sadly, the pencil lead is not really visible in a workshop setting.
 It comes with a very soft lead with 5B, alternatives are harder to find than I thought due to the thickness of the lead.
 There are colour replacement mines, that I want to try, but I couldn't find them in shops so far (apart from a white option, that does not really promise contrast on yellow post-it's).
 It's still a nice pencil for big sketches though, but it's a bit messy with the sharpener and adds a lot of graphite to the hands.
 > Viability: not a good option with the basic lead.
-The opacity or contrast ist not good enough.
+The opacity or contrast is not good enough.

 ### Sakura Coupy Marker
 Found in Japan, these "Markers" look more like a pencil for children.
 They are advertised as replacement for highlighers and seem to make an easily visible mark.
 Not sure, if they should be put into a pocket, or if they melt in the hand during a workshop.
 They seem to come in 3 different colours, different sets have different options.
 I couldn't find a black one, even though it should be available (based on an interent research).